MicrosoftDocs/power-platform/power-virtual-agents/teams/publication-add-bot-to-microsoft-teams-teams.md

 ## Known limitations
-- Currently only **Personal** scope is supported for Microsoft Teams so users can only have private conversation with the bot
+- Currently only the **Personal** scope is supported for Microsoft Teams, so users can only have a private conversation with the bot.
-- By setting bot avatar icon via **Manage -> Detail** will not show up for bots that are approved by admin.
-Bots approved by admin will use the app icon as the bot avatar.
+- Setting the bot avatar icon with **Manage** > **Detail** will not show up for bots that are approved by an admin.
+Bots approved by an admin will use the app icon as the bot avatar.
-- Teams has [rate limiting](https://docs.microsoft.com/en-us/microsoftteams/platform/concepts/bots/rate-limit) on bots.
+- Teams has [rate limiting](/microsoftteams/platform/concepts/bots/rate-limit) on bots.
 Depending on your business needs, you might want to keep your bot content concise for bots that are added to Microsoft Teams.
-- Disconnecting your bor from Teams might take a few minutes before the bot becomes unreachable by users on Microsoft Teams.
+- Disconnecting your bot might take a few minutes before the bot becomes unreachable by users on Microsoft Teams.